CorvetteCole/GotoSleep/README.md

 ~~-Refactor variables regarding request codes for alarms and notifications.
 Notification request codes are particularly important since they let you dismiss and interact with notifications in different classes.~~ **DONE**

+-Add broadcastreceiver to run when phone boots up so it can reset an alarm for the bedtime reminders

 -Add separate moon icon that is the right size for the notifications

 -Implement smart persistent notifications (keeps notifiying as long as user continues to use their device)